lennymalard/Conv-Linformer/README.md

 ## 🔬 Linformer: Understanding the Core Mechanism

 Linformer’s core innovation is **low-rank approximation** of the self-attention mechanism to reduce its time and memory complexity.
 Traditional self-attention requires quadratic time complexity $O(n^2)$, where $n$ is the sequence length.
-Linformer reduces this complexity to linear $O(nk)$, where $k$ is a smaller constant representing the rank of the approximated attention matrices.
+Linformer reduces this complexity to linear $O(nk)$, where $k$ is a smaller constant representing the approximation dimension.

 Key elements of Linformer's mechanism:
 1. **Low-Rank Projections**: Instead of computing the attention across the entire sequence, Linformer approximates the key and value matrices by using **learnable projections**.
 This reduces the sequence length to a fixed smaller value.